Rural Residency Planning and Development Program

 - Rural hospitals

 - Rural community-based ambulatory patient care centers including Federally Qualified Health Centers, community mental health centers, and Rural Health Clinics

 - Health centers operated by the Indian Health service, an Indian tribe or tribal organization, or an urban Indian organization

-- Entities such as faith-based and community-based organizations, capable of carrying out the project activities
+- Faith-based and community-based organizations that are capable of carrying out the grant activities

 The applicant organization or the primary rural training partner(s) where greater than 50% of rural training will occur must be located in a rural area.